 – SSL VPN remote access: Configure user portals, authentication method radius/LDAP, and client profiles.

 – Tunnel monitoring: Enable dead peer detection, tunnel keepalives, and failover behavior.
+Thunder vpn safe: a practical guide to Thunder VPN safety, privacy, performance, setup, and choosing the right VPN in 2026

 Step 7: Define firewall and segmentation rules